skateman/azure-iac/README.md

 * `AZURE_TENANT_ID`
 * `AZURE_SUBSCRIPTION_ID`
 * `AZURE_RESOURCE_GROUP`

+### Key Vault secrets
+The pipeline deploys two bicep files after each other.
+The first step is the creation of a Key Vault defined in `keyvault.bicep` that needs to be manually populated with the following secrets:
+* TBD ...

+As long as the Key Vault does not contain these secrets, the resources defined in the `main.bicep` will fail to deploy.

 ## License
 The application is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).